Resources for those affected by Hoarding Disorder

-I get quite a few enquiries from hoarders or family members of hoarders looking for help and information and so, for future use, I've collated everything together into one place - this blog!
+I get lots of enquiries from people exhibiting hoarding disorder or their concerned friends or family members.
+To aid those looking for general support and information I have collated some useful resources together into one place - this blog!

 There are a few excellent UK based websites offering a wealth of supportive information for people affected by hoarding disorder: